Saint-Cirgues-de-Jordanne

 The Route des Crêtes is a must-see in the valley.
 Whether by car, motorbike or bicycle, it offers breathtaking panoramas while passing through some of the region's most emblematic tourist sites.

 From Saint-Cirgues, head towards the Col de Légal and Salers.
-As you approach the Col du Bruel, take a detour towards Tournemire to visit the Château d'Anjony.
-Then retrace your steps, crossing the Col du Légal and then the Col de Saint-Georges.
+As you approach the Col du Bruel, take a detour to Tournemire to visit the Château d'Anjony.
+Then retrace your steps, crossing the Col du Légal and continuing the Col de Saint-Georges.

-Don't miss the monolithic chapel at Fontanges,before continuing on to Salers.
-Wander through the picturesque streets of the village before leaving it on the ridge towards the Col de Néronne and then the climb up to the Pas de Peyrol.
+Don't miss the monolithic chapel at Fontanges before continuing on to Salers.
+Wander through the picturesque streets of the village before leaving it on the ridge towards the Col de Néronne and then climb up to the Pas de Peyrol.

 Finally, Puy Mary, the real highlight of the route, awaits your final exploration.
-Return quietly to the valley, passing through Mandailles-Saint-Julien and following the Jordanne until you reach Saint-Cirgues.
+Return leisurely to the valley, passing through Mandailles-Saint-Julien and following the Jordanne until you reach Saint-Cirgues.

 Other emblematic sites